Sviatoshyn (Kyiv Metro)

 The station is shallow underground, along with the Beresteiska and the Nyvky stations, which are the first stations of the Kyiv Metro system that are not lain deep underground.
 The station consists of a central hall with rows of circular columns near the platforms.
 On the tiled walls along the tracks is an "abstract" motif.
-The entrance to the station is connected with passenger tunnels on both ends of the station, passing under the Peremohy Prospekt (Victory Avenue).
-The western exit is connected to the Sviatoshyn Railway Station.
+The entrance to the station is connected with passenger tunnels on both ends of the station, passing under the Prospect Beresteiskyi (Brest Avenue).
+The western exit is connected to the Sviatoshyn railway station.